MicrosoftDocs/windows-powershell-docs/docset/winserver2012-ps/activedirectory/New-ADOrganizationalUnit.md

 ### -Country

-Specifies the country or region code for the user's language of choice.
+Specifies the country or region code.
-This parameter sets the Country property of a user object.
+This parameter sets the **Country** property of an OU object.
 The LDAP display name (**ldapDisplayName**) of this property is `c`.
 This value is not used by Windows 2000.

-The following example shows how set this parameter.

--Country "IN"

 ```yaml
 Type: String